Broadcasting in Ad Hoc Multiple Access Channels: An adaptive activation based broadcast

+We define the \emph{virtual position} of a station in a round next, where we refer to this station's private variables in this round.
+It is a positive integer equal to either the value of \texttt{queue\_position}, when it is positive, or the number $k +1 - \texttt{collision\_count}$, where $k$ is the number of active stations in this round.

-\begin{quote} \textsf{The second invariant:} at the end of a round, each station has a different value of the number defined as either \texttt{queue\_position}, in the case of $\texttt{queue\_position}>0$, or the number of active stations activated prior to the current round decremented by the value of the variable \texttt{collision\_count}, in the case of $\texttt{position\_\-in\_\-queue}=0$, and these numbers fill the interval $[1,k]$, where $k$ is the number of active stations. \end{quote} The proof of this invariant is by induction on round numbers.
+\begin{quote} \textsf{The second invariant:} at the end of a round, each active station has a different virtual position and such that the virtual positions of all active stations fill the interval $[1,k]$, where $k$ is the number of all active stations. \end{quote} The proof of this invariant is by induction on round numbers.
 We consider cases depending on feedback from the channel.
 Silent rounds occur when there are no active stations activated prior to the current round.
-Once feedback from the channel is different from silence, then it is either a heard message or a collision.
-A message brings the number of active stations in it, and it allows to update \texttt{queue\_position}, if it comes after a series of collisions, by the specification of the algorithm and the first invariant that \texttt{queue\_size} represents the number of active stations if heard in a message.
-A collision results in stations that do not know the number of active stations record their offset from the next successful transmission by counting collisions.
-These values are all different as there is at most one station activated in a round.
+Once a feedback from the channel is different from silence, then it is either a message heard on the channel or collision.
+A message brings the number of active stations in it.
+By the inductive assumption, the update of the variables \texttt{queue\_position} at active stations that have heard only collisions up to now is correct.
+When collisions occur, then they make a contiguous sequence, and we may carry out induction on the length of such a sequence.
+The base of induction is when the first collision occurs.
+The newly activated station has its collision count equal to~$1$ at this point, which cancels the~$1$ in the expression $k +1 - \texttt{collision\_count}$.
+So the newly activated station obtains the virtual position~$k$ as the only station.
+Each subsequent collision does not affect the virtual position of a station that has \texttt{collision\_position} equal to~$-1$ because both the number of active stations and the count of collisions increase by~$1$.

-The second invariant implies that once a message is heard and there are $k$ active stations then, at the end of a round, each such a station has a different value of its \texttt{queue\_position}, all these values filling the interval $[1,k]$ and assigned in the order of activation. \end{proof}
+The two invariants imply that once a message is heard and there are $k$ active stations then this message propagates the true number of active stations and each station makes it virtual position to be the value of the variable \texttt{queue\_position}, with these values filling the interval $[1,k]$ and assigned in the order of activation. \end{proof}

-A difference with algorithm \textsc{Counting-Backoff} is that an active station cannot receive silence as feedback from the channel.
-This is because \textsc{Queue-Backoff} is adaptive and the ``over'' bit in messages eliminates silent rounds when there are still some active stations.
+We say that a station \emph{gets enqueued} when it makes its \texttt{queue\_position} different from~$0$.
+Such a station may not know its position in the queue for some time, but this position is already uniquely determined as virtual position, by the invariants used in the proof of Lemma~\ref{lem:queue}.
+A station \emph{is in the queue} starting from getting enqued until the station's last packet is heard.